Key Stage 2

 Throughout their computing pathway, students' understanding of information technology will grow and develop through using data handling and word processing.

-It is vital during their pathway that students continue to learn about e-safety.
+It is vital during their pathway that students continue to learn about e-safety and will take part in Safer Internet Day.

 Key Stage 4